spider-johnson/Adaptive-Weighted-Temporal-Prototype-Network-AWTPN-/README.md

 ---

 ### Environment
-The implementation uses general deep learning libraries (e.g., PyTorch).
+The implementation uses general deep learning libraries.
 Exact versions or configurations may vary based on local environments.

 ---